JIRA allows you to view search results in several different formats, including Word, Excel, RSS or XML.

 - since the RSS reader makes the request, not the user directly, the user is unaware that the request takes a long time or is failing

-jira.search.views.default.max property sets a 'soft' limit on the number of issues returned.
+jira.search.views.default.max sets a "soft" limit on the number of issues returned.
 It has a default value of 1000.
-You can set it to 100 (for example), by specifying the following in your
+You can set it to, for example, 100 as follows:

 For an RSS or XML view, JIRA applies the limit by appending the

 tempMax parameter to the URL of the search view.
 For example:

 In the above example, JIRA will limit the number of issues returned to 200 (in this example).

 However users can override this "soft" default by removing the

 tempMax parameter from the URL or by increasing the value of